-All campers must be between ages 6-13 to attend Camp Recky.
+All campers must be between ages 6-12 having completed kindergarten before Camp Recky begins.

-Is my child able to change his or her own clothing?
+Is my child able to change their own clothing?
 Due to liability reasons, camp staff is instructed to not assist children in changing their clothing for any reason.

 Is my child able to tend to personal needs such as toileting and eating?
 Camp staff is not able to assist with personal needs.